MLidstrom/Frends.Sweden.Nordea/README.md

 The input file must be encoded in ISO-8859-1.

-This task do not support sub-files as following:
+This task do not support sub-files as following Nordea statement:

-Sending format S2 also makes it possible to run several sub-files of the same type in a single sending.
-Each sub-file is to be surrounded by file items (%020 and %022) and the entire sending is to be surrounded by sending items (%001 and %002).
+*"Sending format S2 also makes it possible to run several sub-files of the same type in a single sending.
+Each sub-file is to be surrounded by file items (%020 and %022) and the entire sending is to be surrounded by sending items (%001 and %002)"*.

 See Nordea Sweden specification https://www.nordea.se/Images/39-16211/technical-specification-HMAC.pdf for more info.
 ***